Warming Up (1928 film): Music

 The film featured a theme song entitled "Out Of The Dawn" which was composed by Walter Donaldson.
 Also featured on the soundtrack was the song "I’m Just Wild About A Baseball Game" which was also composed by Walter Donaldson.

 Preservation status

 This film is now considered a lost film, with no prints known to survive.
+The soundtrack for this film is lost apart from the discs for the overture and theme song.